msu-cmse-courses/cmse495-SS24/Syllabus.md

 Completion of the entire CyberAmbassador curriculum will result in the students earning a Professional Skills Certificate.

-### In-class programming assignments (Typically on Fridays)
+### DataTools (Typically on Fridays)

-On Fridays teams will work together to solve "mini" data science projects.
+On Fridays teams will work together to review, practice and build tutorials for common tools used in DataScience.
 These projects are specifically selected to help student focus and practice their technical skills working as a team.
-The content of the mini projects will be constructed in to mimic the expectations of the capstone projects and will be designed to practice specific skills needed to complete the projects.
+The content of the projects will be constructed in to mimic the expectations of the capstone projects and will be designed to practice specific skills needed to complete the projects.

-Most "mini" projects will be given two Fridays of in-class time to complete.
-It is expected that students will be able to complete these projects during class.
+It is expected that students will be able to complete the majority of work for these projects during class.
 However, motivated teams are welcome to work on the projects outside of class as long as any students include everyone in their team in the problem solving process.

 # Assessment Information